magneticio/vamp-cloud-demo/README.md

 # Vamp Cloud Demo
 ## Instructions for Bootstrapping an Application Cluster
-These instructions populate a cluster using Prometheus Operator and the Envoy-based Project Contour Ingress.
+These instructions populate a cluster with Prometheus and the Envoy-based Project Contour Ingress.

 If you need to create to a Kubernetes cluster, you can follow these instructions to setup a suitable cluster on Google Cloud
 ```sh